Earn 1 Credit for Orientation Module toward

 Summarise how an arts-based approach can help clients to finish unfinished business, establish nourishing continuing bonds and create meaning in their loss through artistic and poetic means.

-Note: Attendance of the live online training session confers credit of 1 Orientation Module required for Certification in Art-Assisted Grief Therapy.
+Note: Completion of this program and return of the Responsive Journal satisfies 1 Orientation Module required for Certification in Art-Assisted Grief Therapy.

 A PDF copy of the presentation slides;

 Fundamental principles of the expressive arts; and

 Detailed instructions for the "drawing of your hand" and dialogue with the image; and

 The Responsive Journal that, upon completion and return, confers 1 credit of Orientation Module leading to Certification in Art-Assisted Grief Therapy.

 ART SUPPLIES NEEDED